The Best Multi-Caliber Suppressors of 2023

 The phrase “do more with less” is normally one you don’t want to hear.
 It usually means that management wants you to accomplish more but with fewer resources.
-It often leads to frustration and headaches.
+Or, in today’s economy, it means stretching every dollar a little bit more than before.
+Either way, it often leads to frustration and headaches.

 In the world of suppressors, though, it’s actually a phrase that you want to hear.
 Buying a silencer is a big investment in both time and money.
 Plus, if you want more than one, you’re stuck paying Uncle Sam an additional $200 each time.